 40 Years of RAF Service 1966-2006

 with VC-10 C.1K (XV104).
-This special photo-shoot was organised specially to get some shots of the 'Red tailed VC-10' before it was repainted a few days later in October 2006.
+This special photo shoot was organised specially to get some shots of the 'Red tailed VC-10' before it was repainted a few days later in October 2006.
 This shot was taken from the cockpit side window shortly before returning in close formation back to Brize Norton.
-Canon EF 28-135mm (35mm) 1/400 f8.
+DSLR x1.6 sensor + Canon EF 28-135mm (35mm) 1/400 f8.

 Queen's 80th Birthday Flypast

 in June 2006.
-Our VC-10 escorts for the flypast were two pairs of 6 Squadron Jaguar GR.3's.
+Our VC-10 escorts for the flypast were two pairs of 6 Squadron Jaguar GR.3s.
 At 2,000 feet and below the cloud base these air to air shots are a bit special.
 The sun only shone through the gaps in the cloud for a few seconds at a time during most of the flight.
 With the Jaguar's loose formation changing positions frequently, I had to pick my moment to get this shot.
-Canon EF 28-135mm (60mm) 1/250 f8.
+DSLR x1.6 sensor + Canon EF 28-135mm (60mm) 1/250 f8.

-KC-135's 50th Anniversary and published by SkyControl.
-RAF Mildenhall April to August 2006.
-Air to air photography when flying in a KC-135 is a little different to that in a RAF Tristar or VC-10.
+KC-135s 50th Anniversary RAF Mildenhall April to August 2006.
+Air to air photography when flying in a KC-135 is a little different to that in a RAF TriStar or VC-10.
 You are lying on your stomach at the rear of the aircraft just above the refuelling boom, shooting through a very nice large and usually clear window.
 Talking through the boom operator you can often get the pilots to do a manouevre or two before and as they depart.

 All the F-15E Strike Eagle images can be found here, with a note on the photography, including details on lenses and settings used etc.

-These three successive images of Harrier GR.7A (ZD376/24A) were captured within a two seconds at 16:37 on April 7, 2006.
-This was in 800 NAS first week of operation after standing up as a Harrier GR.7/9 Squadron and the first time these markings had been seen at low level.
+Three successive images of Harrier GR.7A (ZD376 '24A') were captured within a two seconds at 16:37 on April 7, 2006.
+This was during 800 NAS' first week of operation after standing up as a Harrier GR.7/9 Squadron and the first time these markings had been seen at low-level.
+Two images for cover of Book 'Joint Force Harrier' by Commander Ade Orchard.

-I was pleased that the editors of the three magazines, Combat Aircraft, Air Forces Monthly and Aircraft Illustrated (above) were just as excited as me with these images, although I don't think any of them selected the best image in the sequence. (click for more 800 NAS images).
-Canon EF 300mm f2.8L 1/500 f6.3 to f7.1 ISO 200.
+I was pleased that the editors of the three magazines, Combat Aircraft, Air Forces Monthly and Aircraft Illustrated were just as excited as me with these images, although I don't think any of them selected the best image in the sequence. (click for more 800 NAS images).
+DSLR x1.6 sensor + Canon EF 300mm f2.8L 1/500 f6.3 to f7.1 ISO 200.

 RAF Magazine